bao-project/bao-ci/README.md

 ```

 Then you should include *ci.mk* in your projects Makefile, preferably at the
-very end, but it must be after your first rule defition.
+very end, but it must be after your first rule definition.
 Before including
 *ci.mk* you must define the `root_dir` variable with the of the project
 top-level directory.
 Assuming the Makefile is located at the project's top-level
 directory: